Jazzbai/seo-audit-service/README.md

     - Page Title presence and content.
     - Meta Description presence and content.
     - H1 Heading rules (exactly one per page).
-    - Broken links (4xx and 5xx status codes) on a per-page basis.
+    - A site-wide report of broken links (4xx and 5xx status codes).
 - **RESTful API**: A simple FastAPI interface for starting audits and fetching results.
 - **Persistent Storage**: Uses PostgreSQL to store audit status and the final JSON reports.